Change Management is full of concepts and frameworks that are outdated and not based

 • Seduced into the behaviour

-• Coerced into the behaviour, often with the threat of punishment
+• Coerced into the behavior, often with the threat of punishment

 • Experience of tension and anxiety

-Employees that work in a controlled motivation environment usually have negative
+Employees who work in a controlled motivation environment usually have negative

 2) Autonomous motivation: